-6a.
+6.1.
 Archeointensity: a promising dating tool

-Until very recently, directional variations of the Earth's magnetic field were the only available way to constrain the age of in-situ burnt structures, and sometimes of displaced materials for which hypotheses could be made regarding their position inside the kilns during firing (e.g. bricks and tiles; Lanos, 1987).
-However, the rapid development of archeointensity measurements in Europe over the past few years has allowed use of geomagnetic field intensity fluctuations as a dating tool.
-This should in particular offer the possibility to date all displaced baked materials commonly found in excavations, such as pottery, tile and brick fragments.
+Until very recently, directional variations of the Earth's magnetic field were the only available way to constrain with magnetic data the age of in-situ burnt structures, and sometimes of displaced materials for which hypotheses could be made regarding their position inside the kilns during firing (e.g. bricks and tiles; Lanos [14]).
+However, the rapid development of archeointensity measurements in Europe over the past few years has allowed the use of geomagnetic field intensity fluctuations as a dating tool.
+This should, in particular, offer the possibility to date all displaced baked materials commonly found in excavations, such as pottery, tile and brick fragments.
 For a given region, the efficiency of the method depends on the amplitude and rapidity of geomagnetic field intensity variations, and of course on our ability to make precise intensity determinations.
-Although the latter point is still debated, the consistency observed between archeointensity results dated to the same age is very satisfactory (see discussion in Genevey et al., 2009).
+Although the latter point is still debated, the consistency observed between archeointensity results dated to the same age is very satisfactory (see data and discussion in Genevey et al. [31]).

-The new data presented in this paper, together with the previous results reported in Figure 7 clearly indicate that geomagnetic field intensity variations have been both large and rapid in Western Europe over at least the past three millennia, which is therefore favorable for obtaining precise age determination in this region.
+The new data presented in this article, together with the previous results reported in Fig. 6 clearly indicate that geomagnetic field intensity variations have been both large and rapid in Western Europe over at least the past three millennia, which is therefore favorable for obtaining precise age determination in this region.
 Such is in particular the case for the second half of the first millennium BC and the IXth-XIIth time interval, characterized in both cases by a significant intensity decrease.
 For those periods, archeointensity-based dating with a precision of a century or even less is a reasonable objective.
-The recent work of Genevey et al. (2009), focused on the past eight centuries, has further revealed the occurrence of two peaks in intensity during the XIVth century and around 1600 AD.
-Such an evolution would, for instance, make it possible to clearly distinguish fragments dated to the XVIth or XVIIth century from other fragments dated to the XVIIIth or XIXth century: a direct application would be, for example, the possible identification of fake ceramics.
-This curve also shows significantly different intensity values between the beginning and the end of both the XIVth and the XVIth centuries, which in the two cases may provide good chronological constraints.
-However, all these possibilities for dating should not make one forget the need for further acquisition of well-dated archeointensity data in order to refine the reference geomagnetic field intensity variation curve in Western Europe for the past few millennia.
+The recent work of Genevey et al. [31], focused on the past eight centuries, has further revealed the occurrence of two peaks in intensity during the XIVth century and around 1600 AD.
+Such an evolution would, for instance, make it possible to clearly distinguish fragments dated to the XVIIth century from other fragments dated to the XVIIIth or XIXth century: a direct application would be, for example, the possible identification of fake ceramics.
+This curve also shows significantly different intensity values between the beginning and the end of both the XIVth and the XVIth centuries, which, in both cases, may provide good chronological constraints.